-The best weather in Naples and on the Amalfi Coast is in Spring and Fall, although in Winter it could be an ideal destination for a weekend as the lively Christmas markets and clear visibility make it more desirable than many other Italian cities.
-Especially, considering its milder winter climate and the forecast of Naples that will never disappoint you.
+The weather is best in Naples & on the Amalfi Coast in the Spring or Fall, although in the winter it could be an ideal destination for a weekend as the lively Christmas markets and clear visibility make it more desirable than most Italian cities.
+Especially, considering it's milder winter climate.

-But, remember that in the winter months, with shorter days, you'll have to limit the range of your sightseeing to make the most of your days.
-In Winter, you could do a half-day tour of Pompeii or of the Amalfi Coast, but you wouldn't have time to visit both in daylight hours even if the weather in Naples is still always good.
+But, remember in the winter months with the shorter days you'll have to limit the range of your sightseeing to make the most of your days.
+In the winter, you could do a half-day tour of Pompeii or the Amalfi Coast, but you wouldn't have time to visit both in daylight hours.

-The spring weather, along with the flowers blossoming, is probably the ideal time of the year to visit Naples and the Amalfi Coast.
-The heat is not oppressive and the number of tourists visiting the area doesn't detract too much the attention from Naples and the beauty of the Amalfi Coast.
-In Fall, from the second week of September, you'll also discover a more calmer city with a still good climate in Naples, and along the Amalfi Coast the lemon and olive trees provide the color and the ambience that typify this time of the year in Naples and along the neighboring Amalfi Coast.
+The spring weather, along with the flowers blossoming is probably the ideal time of the year to visit Naples & the Amalfi Coast.
+The heat is not oppressive and the number of tourists visiting the area don't detract too much from Naples and the beauty of the Amalfi Coast.
+In the Fall, from the second week of September you'll also discover a more calmer city, and along the Amalfi coast the lemon and olive trees provide the colour and ambience that typify this time of year in Naples & along the neighbouring Amalfi Coast.